TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 ***Coming soon***

 - Native Taqueria testing (Taqueria Jest plugin)
-- Passing the deployed contract address to the React dA via the State API
+- Passing the deployed contract address to the React dApp via the State API
 - Deploying the contract using Taqueria operations
 - Targeting a specific network for contract deployment and testing (sandboxes and testnets)
 - Deploying the contract to mainnet